-Park Ridge Estates is a small, secluded neighbourhood on the slope of Burke Mountain, close to hiking trails but not far from shopping, schools and transit.
+Park Ridge Estates is a small, secluded neighbourhood on the slope of Burke Mountain.
+It is close to hiking trails but not far from shopping, schools, and transit.

 Neighbourhood amenities

 Park Ridge Estates is a new development cut into the side of Burke Mountain.
-Forests and hiking trails are practically right outside your front door.
-Peace and quiet are all around.
+Forests and hiking trails are practically right outside your front door, and peace and quiet are all around.

 Coquitlam Centre is one of British Columbia’s largest regional shopping malls.

-Town Centre Park is Coquitlam’s showcase outdoor sport and recreation facility with numerous artificial and natural turf pitches for soccer, field hockey, field lacrosse, baseball, softball and football, as well as a track and field facilities at Percy Perry Stadium.
+Town Centre Park is Coquitlam’s showcase outdoor sport and recreation facility.
+It has numerous artificial and natural turf pitches for soccer, field hockey, field lacrosse, baseball, softball, and football, as well as track and field facilities at Percy Perry Stadium.
 For less rigorous recreation, the park also features walking trails that wind around Lafarge Lake, a five-hectare man-made lake that was originally a quarry.

 Next to the lake, the Evergreen Cultural Centre features a 257-seat theatre for live performances, a rehearsal hall, art studios and an art gallery.

-Next to it, the Coquitlam campus of Douglas College helps serve more than 14,000 credit students and 9,000 continuing education students in programs that range from Criminology to Sport Science.
+Next to it, the Coquitlam campus of Douglas College helps serve more than 14,000 credit students and 9,000 continuing education students in programs ranging from Criminology to Sports Science.

 Schools